AliDev110/AI-Powered-Contract-Auditing-System/README.md

 [☑️: Development in progress]

 ## Key Requirements:
+☑️ Data Gathering and/or generation

-☑️ Optical Character Recognition (OCR) to extract text from scanned contracts (Tesseract, Google Vision AI, Amazon Textract)
+✅ Optical Character Recognition (OCR) to extract text from scanned contracts (Using Tesseract)

 ✅ Signature Field Detection – Identify words like "Signed by," "Signature," "Authorized Representative," and determine if a signature is present